johnnygoblue/treasureIsland/README.md

 #### Coordinate List

-A "coordinate list" displays the path as a collection of row/column coordinates that trace the path from start location to treasure.
-The list should be divided into two sections, with sailing locations listed first, and the locations on the treasure island covered by the search party.
-Include labels to show whether the locations are discovered while sailing or searching.
+A "coordinate list" displays the path as a collection of row/column coordinates that trace from the start location to the treasure location.
+The list should be divided into two sections, with sailing locations listed first, followed by the search locations of the final search party.
+Include labels at the beginning of each section.

-It is implied that the start location will be the first coordinate and the treasure will be at the last coordinate.
+The start location will be the first coordinate and the treasure location will be the last coordinate.

 ```
 Sail: